janm31415/meshscript/README.md

     	floating point values, and `triangles` should be a list of lists of the form ((a b c) (d e f) ...) with a,b... fixnums referring to the vertex indices.

     NAME
+    	make-minimal
+    DESCRIPTION
+    	(make-minimal vertices rings iterations) creates a mesh with minimual surface area surrounded by the given `vertices`, and returns the id of the created object.
+    	`vertices` should be a list of lists of the form ((x y z) (x y z) ...) with x,y,z floating point values.
+    	.
+The algorithm will initially create `rings` number of rings of triangles and this mesh is faired `iterations` times.

+    NAME
     	make-pointcloud